etcadinfinitum/autotuner/index.md

 genres of popular music has secured the technique's importance in music production and in digital signal processing (DSP).

+Traditionally, in music, artists will have to continually take attempts of a song until they get a satisfactory attempt where the notes the artist produces/sings line up with the intended notes from the song composition.
+However, artists producing vocals that are up to standard is very difficult, and autotuning allows less talented artists to produce songs that appear to be from a very talented artist.
+There is controversy over this, as some thinks it takes away from the talent of being an artist, as less talented artists can sound better than they actually are.
+Others argue in favor of autotune, saying it allows artists to put more emotion into their songs than they could otherwise because they need less attempts.

 The implementation of an autotuner is closely related to the more general DSP technique known as a _phase vocoder_.
-TODO elaborate

-NOTE: An introduction to the application area, including how your project fits into the existing state of the art.
-You should have done a literature search and read some real (i.e., non-web) reference material.
+A phase vocoder is a common technique that is used to process audio signals.
+This is done using a Short-Term Fourier Transform, which will be discussed in more detail later.
+This technique (or variations of it) are used in a lot of autotuning software.

 ## Techniques